katehret/compinion/README.md

 * compinion.r: R commands for the visualisation and implementation of the statistics, conditional inference trees and forests presented in the related publication.
 Only tested on Linux GNU Debian, using R version 3.6.2.

 * countFeat.py: A python script for retrieving the subjectivity and argumentation markers (see **Subjectivity**).
-NOT ONLINE YET

-* countFeat.md: Read me with instructions of how to run count.Feat.py.
-NOT ONLINE YET
+* countFeat.md: Read me with instructions of how to run countFeat.py.

 #### Statistics
 This folder contains all statistics described in the related publication and additional stastistics.